nbe95/website/README.md

-# My super fancy website
+# My website

-Nothing more, nothing less. :tada:
+Nothing more, nothing less.

-Made with :heart: and [https://gohugo.io/](Hugo).
+Made with :heart: and [Hugo](https://gohugo.io/).

 ## Deployment

-The website is automatically deployed each time anything is merged in to `main`.
+The website is automatically deployed each time anything is pushed to `main`.

 ## Testing